SCOREC/fep/a4/README.md

 make
 ```

-By this piont you should see the executables in the folder, which will be used to run the cases.
+By this point you should see the executables in the folder, which will be used to run the cases.

-Note that if you need to clean your build (i.e., removeing the executables) you can use
+Note that if you need to clean your build (i.e., removing the executables) you can use
 ```
 make clean
 ```